 Our lawyers are representing clients in lawsuits against companies that we are alleging sold food contaminated with E. coli bacteria.

-General Mills, based in Golden Valley, Minnesota, issued a recall of about 10 million pounds of flour sold under the Gold Medal, Wondra and Signature Kitchens brands.
-The recall was prompted by a multistate outbreak of E. coli O121 that has sickened at least 38 people in 20 states.
+General Mills, based in Golden Valley, Minnesota, issued a recall of about 10 million pounds of flour sold under the Gold Medal, Wondra, and Signature Kitchens brands at the end of May 2016.
+The recall was prompted by a multistate outbreak of E. coli O121 that has sickened at least 42 people in 21 states.
 Our law firm is investigating E. coli O121 from General Mills flour.
+On July 1, 2016, General Mills expanded their recall to include more flour products that were produced in the fall of 2015.

 We filed the first lawsuit against Pizza Ranch for E. coli from pizza dough.
-Several states may be involved, including Iowa, Minnesota, South Dakota, North Dakota, Wisconsin, Michigan, Nebraska, Illinois, Kansas, Missouri, Montana, Wyoming and Colorado.
+Several states may be involved in this outbreak, including Iowa, Minnesota, South Dakota, North Dakota, Wisconsin, Michigan, Nebraska, Illinois, Kansas, Missouri, Montana, Wyoming, and Colorado.
 At least one person sickened developed hemolytic uremic syndrome (HUS).
 Please contact our law firm if you or your child was sickened in this outbreak.
-5 of the 13 confirmed E. coli cases are from Minnesota.
+Five of the 13 confirmed E. coli cases are from Minnesota.

 An outbreak was associated with eating rotisserie chicken salad made and sold in Costco Wholesale stores in several states, according to the CDC.
 The chicken was supplied by Taylor Farms Pacific, Inc. The number of ill people reported from each state was as follows: California (1), Colorado (4), Missouri (1), Montana (6), Utah (5), Virginia (1), and Washington (1).
 Illness onset dates ranged from October 6, 2015 to November 3, 2015.

-E. coli poisoning is a severe gastrointestinal illness caused by food, water or animal feces contaminated with the bacteria (O157:H7, O26, and other strains).
-It is Shiga toxins created by the bacteria that cause the illness.
-Shiga toxin-producing Escherichia coli (STEC) are incredibly tiny, about .000078740157 inches long.
+E. coli poisoning is a severe gastrointestinal illness caused by food, water or animal feces that have been contaminated with this bacteria, including O157:H7, O26, O121, and other strains.
+Shiga toxins created by these bacteria cause the illness.
+Shiga toxin-producing Escherichia coli (STEC) bacteria are incredibly tiny, about .000078740157 inches long.
 End to end, 10,000 cells could fit on the head of a pin, and it only takes 10 of them to make someone severely ill.

-E. coli bacteria travel to the large intestine (colon), multiply and produce enough Shiga toxins to cause an inflammatory disease called hemorrhagic colitis.
-This is what causes the characteristic bloody diarrhea.
-It is extremely dangerous.
-We have had clients who have needed a colectomy, surgery that removes part of the colon, because of severe colitis.
+E. coli bacteria travel to the large intestine (colon), multiply, and produce enough Shiga toxins to cause an inflammatory disease called hemorrhagic colitis.
+This is what causes the characteristic bloody diarrhea that is extremely dangerous.
+We have represented clients who have needed a colectomy, which is surgery that removes part of the colon, because of severe colitis.

 In some cases, Shiga toxins enter the blood stream and are transported to the kidneys, causing hemolytic uremic syndrome and/or thrombotic thrombocytopenic purpura (TTP).
 HUS and TTP are complications that cause kidney failure, brain damage, damage to other organs and wrongful death.
 We have represented clients who developed these complications, and families with wrongful death claims.

 One bite of contaminated food can kill someone, and companies that sell that food need to be held accountable.
-Because CEOs and other executives are almost never charged criminally for selling tainted food, filing a lawsuit is often the only way to get justice.
+Because CEOs and other executives are almost never charged criminally for selling tainted food, filing a lawsuit is often the only way for those sickened to get justice.

-If you or a family member has been sickened, you can use our free consultation form to contact our law firm and speak with a lawyer for free about your claim.
+If you or a family member has been sickened with food poisoning, you can use our free consultation form to contact our law firm and speak with a lawyer for free about your claim.
 We are one of the few law firms in the U.S. that regularly represent people diagnosed with HUS.

 Symptoms can range from mild diarrhea to severe abdominal cramps and bloody stools, but you may display no symptoms at all.
 E. coli is a leading cause of bloody diarrhea.
-These symptoms are more severe in children, the elderly and in those who have another illness.
-Infection is more common during the summer and in the northern United States.
+These symptoms are more severe in children, the elderly and in those who have another illness or who have compromised immune systems.
+E. coli infections are more common during the summer and in the northern United States.

 You may have a mild fever.
 You may also have nausea or vomiting.
 Consult your doctor immediately if you have any of the following symptoms: watery, bloody diarrhea, cramps, fever, nausea or vomiting.